 Double-Strand Break Repair

 Double-strand breaks occur when the DNA double helix is completely broken in two.
-This can occur during replication or due to physical or chemical carcinogens.
-This type of damage poses a serious risk to the cell because it can lead to genome rearrangements.
-Double-strand breaks can be repaired by multiple pathways including: non-homologous end joining (NHEJ) and homologous recombination (HR).
+This can happen during replication or due to physical or chemical carcinogens.
+This damage poses a serious risk to the cell because it can lead to genome rearrangements.
+Multiple pathways can repair double-strand breaks, including non-homologous end joining (NHEJ) and homologous recombination (HR).

 NHEJ uses a special ligase to join the two ends of the broken strand together.
-In order for this to occur, NHEJ looks for small regions of homology between the two single stranded ends at the break sites.
-If the sequences from each end are complementary to one another, the repair proceeds accurately.
-If nucleotides were lost during the damage that caused the DNA strand to break, mutations can be introduced.
-NHEJ is used as the predominant method for DNA repair throughout the cell cycle.
+For this to occur, NHEJ looks for small regions of homology between the two single-stranded ends at the break sites.
+If the sequences from each end are complementary, the repair proceeds accurately.
+Mutations can be introduced if nucleotides were lost during the damage that caused the DNA strand to break.
+NHEJ is the predominant method for DNA repair throughout the cell cycle.

-Unlike NHEJ, HR requires a template in order to process the repair.
+Unlike NHEJ, HR requires a template to process the repair.
 This is only found after the DNA has been replicated.
-HR utilizes the sister chromatid or a homologous chromosome as a template to restore the DNA sequence that was affected by a double-strand break.
+HR utilizes the sister chromatid or a homologous chromosome as a template to restore the DNA sequence affected by a double-strand break.
 Due to the requirement for a template, HR is only used for DNA repair during the S/G2 phase of the cell cycle.